-Intended outcome by 2023 Success criteria PP students to show positive academic progress and improved attainment, in line with their non-PP peers, particularly in the 4+ and 7+ categories P8 score of +0.50 by 2023 A8 score of 56 by 2023 Further reduction of the PP vs. non-PP P8 gap To achieve and sustain improved attendance for disadvantaged pupils.
-PP attendance to be above 90% by end of 2022-2023 Reduce persistent absenteeism by 50% PP vs. non-PP attendance gap to reduce from 5 percentage points to 0 by 2023 Improved numbers of disadvantaged students to achieve at least a standard pass in English and maths 100% PP students to achieve a standard pass in at least one of English or maths by 2023 75% PP students to achieve a strong pass in both English and maths by 2023 Positive P8 score in English and maths for MPA PP students and to continue to reduce the gap between MPA PP and MPA non-PP students, as well as the gender gap within the cohort by at least half.
-PP MPA vs. Non-PP MPA students gap to be no higher than 0.3 Gender gap within PP to be no higher than 0.35 Monitor the uptake of EBaac subjects by PP students year on year to regularly review the barriers to choosing EBaac subjects by PP students.
-Improve the Ebaac uptake to between 35- 45% by 2023, whilst still maintaining the element of choice for student options.
+Intended outcome by 2026 Success criteria PP students to show positive academic progress and improved attainment, in line with their non-PP peers, particularly in the 4+ and 7+ categories P8 score of +0.50 by 2026.
+A8 score of 56 by 2026.
+Further reduction of the PP vs. non-PP P8 gap year on year, with a target of zero gap by 2026.
+To achieve and sustain improved attendance for disadvantaged pupils.
+PP attendance to be above 90% by end of 2023-2024.
+Reduce persistent absenteeism by 50% year on year for 3 years (41% 2023).
+PP vs. non-PP attendance gap to reduce from 8.6 percentage points to 0 by 2026.
+In 2023 for some of our disadvantaged students our aim will be to ensure that they attend their alternative provision in line with their individual needs e.g., MNHES, college, work experience.
+We are aware that our overall attendance figures may be affected by these placements, however the decisions taken are always in the best interests of the child.
+Improved numbers of disadvantaged students to achieve at least a standard pass in English and maths 100% PP students to achieve a standard pass in at least one of English or maths by 2026 (62% in 2023).
+75% PP students to achieve a strong pass in both English and maths by 2026 (31% in 2023).
+We will ensure that any maths or English intervention, both internal and external includes PP students who require support at all ranges of ability.
+Average point score (APS) in maths to be at least in line with English APS for PP students.
+Reduction of strong and standard pass gaps in maths compared to English to 0 by 2026 (standard 21.7 percentage point gap 2023).

+Positive P8 score in English and maths for MPA PP students and to continue to reduce the gap between MPA PP and MPA non-PP students, as well as the gender gap within the cohort by at least half.
+PP MPA vs. Non-PP MPA students gap to be no higher than 0.3 (0.5 in 2023).
+Gender gap within PP to be no higher than 0.35.
+Monitor the uptake of EBaac subjects by PP students year on year to regularly review the barriers to choosing EBaac subjects by PP students.
+To further improve the Ebaac uptake to between 40-45% by 2025, whilst still maintaining the element of choice for student options.
+(37.5% 2023).
 All PP students to have an appropriate Post 16 pathway suitable to their aspirations.
 HPA PP students securing the highest grades.
-75% HPA PP students securing grades 8s/9s across all their subjects in 2023 100% HPA PP students securing grade 7+ across all their subjects in 2023
+75% HPA PP students securing grades 8s/9s across all their subjects in 2023.
+100% HPA PP students securing grade 7+ across all their subjects in 2023.
+PP students to be on the correct pathway to allow them to achieve next steps in Post-16, taking into account individual needs.
+Students with emerging behaviour, cognition or emotional needs will be given support through a variety of strategies to ensure positive relationships and progress being made as they move through IGS.
+Reduction seen in suspension statistics and repeat behaviour sanctions for PP students.